bilouw/gameoflife.io/README.md

 ### Prerequisite:

-You need to run the Kuzzle server that can be found here : https://github.com/bilouw/kuzzle-core-plugin-gameoflife to retrieve the world data.
+You need to run the Kuzzle server that can be found here : https://github.com/bilouw/kuzzle-core-plugin-gameoflife to retrieve the grid data.

 ### DEV mode:
 From a terminal :